nasa-jpl/sstmp/README.md

 [<img src="https://img.youtube.com/vi/HfhUU9Abe4c/hqdefault.jpg" width="50%">](https://youtu.be/HfhUU9Abe4c)

-### Using the CLI
+### Using the command line interface

 Let's say you want a DEM and orthoimage mosaic of a bounding box which goes from 25.8 degrees easting to 25 degrees easting, and from 45 degrees north to 45.8 degrees north.

 After following [setup](#setup) above, Run `argo submit NAC_pl_workflow.yaml -p east=25 -p west=25.8 -p south=45 -p north=45.8` .

-You can monitor the progress of the mosaic creation using the web user interface which will be running at `http://yourcluster:32019`, where `yourcluster` is the ip address or hostname of your cluster master node.
+You can monitor the progress of the mosaic creation using the map interface which will be running at `http://yourcluster/moon`, or the Argo interface at `http://yourcluster/workflows`, where `yourcluster` is the ip address or hostname of your cluster master node.

 ## History